 In a containerized world, the IP addresses of your containers may be different than the IP addresses of your hosts.
 If you use a Layer 4-7 load balancing solution to front-end application containers with stateful session data, the load balancer will also need to handle sticky sessions.

-Container-native solutions Nirmata’s Service Gateway provide support for sticky sessions, and also dynamically update route information as containers get re-deployed across hosts.
+Container-native solutions like Nirmata’s Service Gateway provide support for sticky sessions, and also dynamically update route information as containers get re-deployed across hosts.

 Containerization and connection state